4egl5/Factorial/README.md

 # Factorial
 A program calculate factorial less likely fuck up by overflow
 ## Implementation
-vector store the each digit of a integer and do the calculation using recursion.
+vector store each digit of a integer and do the calculation using recursion.
 ## Compile
 ```
 g++ helper_function.hpp factorial.cpp -o factorial